awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-create.md

    *user\-provided\-text* represents information to include in any CloudWatch events raised while running tasks for these targets in this Maintenance Window\.
 Note that \-\-owner\-information is optional\.

-   The system returns information like the following\.
+   The system returns information like the following:

    ```
    {